Lego Mindstorms: Development of Mindstorms Brand

 The Lego Mindstorms product line was the first project of "Home Education", a division of Lego Education established by employee Tormod Askildsen in 1995.
 Askildsen, who had previously spent ten years working for Lego Education, had grown frustrated working with teaching professionals and wanted to create an improved educational experience that was delivered directly towards children.
 Home Education decided to incorporate technology into their products based on market research that concluded that children found learning that involved technology interesting.
 Lego Mindstorms started development in April 1996.
 The concept for the set was based on technology created in partnership with the MIT Media Lab.
 MIT Media Lab had been experimenting with combining Lego and programming since the early 1980s, and Lego had previously commercialized some of this technology as classroom products in the Lego Dacta line.
 The programmable brick (or pbrick) was a refinement of these early concepts, which had limited range because they had to be tethered to a computer to run.

-Lego had been interested in mass-producing the pbrick since its creation in the 1980s, but at the time it was considered unfeasible due to the lack of computers in schools and households and the relative expense of electrical components. in the early 1990s Technology began to become more of a child's life, and the toy market accordingly began shifting more towards computerized toys.
+Lego had been interested in mass-producing the pbrick since its creation in the 1980s, but at the time it was considered infeasible due to the lack of computers in schools and households and the relative expense of electrical components. in the early 1990s, technology began to become more present in children's lives, and the toy market accordingly began shifting more towards computerised toys.
 Many of Lego's attempts at producing electronic toys had languished at the point that Lego began developing MIT's programmable brick into a consumer product.
 MIT continued developing the pbrick concept, creating a "Red Brick" version between 1994 and 1996 that improved the previous version.